bigskysoftware/htmx/www/docs.md

   kutty.logAll();
 ```

-If you want to log everything while developing.
+if you want to log everything while developing.

 ## <a name="config"></a>[Configuring kutty](#config)